SJaynesh/CPP-Language-Ch-04/README.md

 <br>

-> * when class attributes and function parameters both have same name, then we can make difference and identify the class attributes using this keyword.
+> * `when class attributes and function parameters both have same name, then we can make difference and identify the class attributes using this keyword`.
 > * this keyword is written before the class variable.

 <br>